shaunography/carnivore/veganism.md

 ### Resources
 - [Is Veganuary Healthy?](https://www.zoeharcombe.com/2020/01/is-veganuary-healthy/) (Article) – Zoe Harcombe
 - [The Carnivore Diet is more Vegan than a Vegan Diet](https://www.carnivoreisvegan.com/carnivore-diet-is-vegan/) (Article) – Carnivore is Vegan
-- Vegetarian Myth, The: Food, Justice and Sustainability (book) - Lierre Keith
+- Vegetarian Myth, The: Food, Justice and Sustainability (Book) - Lierre Keith
-- The Great Plant-Based Con: Why Eating a Plants-Only Diet Won't Improve Your Health or Save the Planet (book) - Jayne Buxton
+- The Great Plant-Based Con: Why Eating a Plants-Only Diet Won't Improve Your Health or Save the Planet (Book) - Jayne Buxton
-- Sacred Cow: The Case for (Better) Meat (book) - Diana Rodgers, Robb Wolf
+- Sacred Cow: The Case for (Better) Meat (Book) - Diana Rodgers, Robb Wolf
 ### Vegan Propaganda
 #### What the Health
 - [What the health a wolfs eye review](https://robbwolf.com/2017/07/03/what-the-health-a-wolfs-eye-review/) (Article) - Robb Wolf